CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/_build_html/_sources/step1.rst.txt

            C:\Documents\Folder Name\File Name.pdf

-      The volume or drive is assigned a letter, e.g. ``C:\`` and there are spaces in the folders and file names.
+      The volume or drive is assigned a letter, e.g. ``C:\``, and there may be spaces in the folders and file names.

-      In Linux, the paths use a forward slash ``/`` , and do not add a letter to the volume name.
-Spaces in folders and file names are highly discouraged and are unusable on the command line as a space is a special character which seperates arguments.
+      In Linux, the folder paths use a forward slash ``/`` , and do not add a letter to the root volume name.
+Spaces in folders and file names are highly discouraged and are unusable on the command line as a space is a special character which separates arguments.

          ::